Battle-Line-Productions/CommuniQueueV2/ProjectPlan.md

 - Manual investigation tools for flagged activity

 ## Epic 10: Post-MVP Reporting & Analytics

+**Description:**
+Post-MVP Reporting & Analytics evolves CommuniQueue into a true insight-driven platform, surfacing actionable analytics to users at every level—tenant, project, and template.
+This epic goes beyond operational tracking, introducing dashboards, visualizations, time-series analysis, A/B testing frameworks, cost reporting, and scheduled exports.
+The vision is to transform “did it send?” into “is it effective?”—enabling users to optimize campaigns, justify ROI, identify issues, and benchmark against previous periods or industry norms.
+Advanced features (engagement tracking, benchmarking, predictive analytics) are designed to turn CQ into a strategic communications hub, not just a delivery engine.

+**Why:**
+- Empowers users (and buyers) with data to drive internal decisions and justify spend.
+- Differentiates against competitors—advanced analytics is a key SaaS retention and upsell driver.
+- Enables proactive optimization: better engagement, lower costs, and risk detection.
+- Serves compliance, forecast, and operational improvement needs for clients.

+**What Success Looks Like:**
+- Users can measure and optimize their communications, realizing tangible business value.
+- High engagement and delivery rates due to actionable insights.
+- Product adoption and expansion rates grow as users see demonstrable campaign ROI.
+- Platform becomes sticky, as organizations rely on CQ for historic and real-time reporting.

 ### Feature 10.1: Analytics Dashboard
 This feature implements a comprehensive analytics dashboard.
 It includes creating tenant-level analytics dashboard components, implementing project/template analytics views, building time-series visualization components, implementing analytics filtering and date range selection, and creating analytics export functionality.